Particular/docs.particular.net/servicecontrol/transport-adapter.md

 If the adapter still cannot forward the message, it will be dropped.

-### Retry messages
+### Retrying failed messages

-Retry messages are messages selected for retry processing in their destination endpoint via ServicePulse.
-Retry messages use an immediate retry mechanism similar to control messages but in case of failure they are routed back to ServiceControl and reappear in ServicePulse.
-The following API controls the maximum number of attempts to forward a retry message:
+Transport Adapter will attempt to retry delivering failed messages selected for retry for the configured number of times.
+If messages processing still fails, the messages will be routed back to ServiceControl and will reappear in ServicePulse.
+Following API controls the maximum number of attempts to forward a retry message:

 snippet: RetryRetries